dmbarbour/wikilon/docs/ABCRT.md

 Compression might improve performance by a fair margin, but must be weighted against zero-copy for our data.

 *Misc.
 Thoughts:* Lazy reference counting should greatly improve performance for stowage, by eliminating many unnecessary RC updates and cleanly separating GC tasks from the normal stowage tasks.
-We won't even need to add new objects to a zero reference count table.
+Persistent roots should *not* be reference counted, instead using a shallow scan as part of a GC task.
+If I do multi-process persistence, then each process will contribute to our persistent root set.

 ## API Concepts